 College is nothing if not a place for us to do everything perfectly.
 If your research papers aren’t picked up by industry trade journals, or if your speeches don’t go viral on YouTube, or if you get a test back with any grade lower than a 99.5% because you and your professor disagreed on your use of the Oxford comma in the essay question, then you are doing everything all wrong and you might as well pack it in.

-You’re probably in this position because you botched Tip #1.
+You’re probably in this position because of you botched Tip #1.
 Maybe if you had spent less time “being a good person” you would have been able to graduate Summa Cum Laude.
-But instead you enjoyed an evening with your friends and forever sullied your earning potential.
+But instead, you enjoyed an evening with your friends and forever sullied your earning potential.
 Don’t listen to what anyone says, 0.5% can be the difference between having your own office and fetching coffee for the guy with the office.

 If only you had spent a little more time studying over your lunch break instead of grabbing a sandwich with the coworker whose cat just died.